pulp/pulp/docs/sphinx/user-guide/admin-client/consumer.rst

 List
 ----

 This command retrieves a list of consumers.
+"Confirmed" bindings are those for which the agent on the remote consumer has performed a bind action.
+"Unconfirmed" bindings are waiting for that remote action to take place.

 ::